 Have fun designing your salon logo with the playful script typeface Sacramento.

-Sacramento is a pretty font that’s ideal for a fashionable, feminine logo design.
+Sacramento is a pretty logo font that’s ideal for a fashionable, feminine logo design.

 It’s semi-connected cursive letters look great in black against this pink brush stroke.

-However, it’s equally comfortable in shorter text, like in this beauty salon logo for example.
+However, as a logo font, it’s equally comfortable in shorter text, like in this beauty salon logo for example.

-Capitalisation emphasises its serifs and this visually ties in with the thick circle that surrounds the centre of the logo.
+Capitalization emphasizes its serifs and this visually ties in with the thick circle that surrounds the center of the logo.

-The pink colour of the Open Sans font in this make-up logo design really pops off the screen.
+The pink color of the Open Sans logo font in this make-up logo design really pops off the screen.

-It’s a font that is straight and symmetrical, but it’s rigid appearance is offset by its open and friendly nature.
+It’s a logo font that is straight and symmetrical, but its rigid appearance is offset by its open and friendly nature.

 Regardless of the size or style of the text, Open Sans is easily legible in all of its forms.

-It also looks great on this wedding logo, where it emphasises the elegance and grace of the occasion.
+It also looks great on this wedding logo, where it emphasizes the elegance and grace of the occasion.

-In the design, Cormorant Garamond is italicised, which adds to its flowing look.
+In the design, Cormorant Garamond is italicized, which adds to its flowing look.

-An immaculate script font, Rochester is a fitting choice for this wedding logo.
+An immaculate script logo font, Rochester is a fitting choice for this wedding logo.

-Rochester adds a touch of class of class to any design it features in, so if you want to give your logo a refined look, you won’t find many better options.
+Rochester adds a touch of class to any design it features in, so if you want to give your logo a refined look, you won’t find many better options.

 It’s no wonder Rochester looks so stylish, as it’s inspired by the early age of Victorian calligraphy and Art Deco.

-Passion One fulfils that role in this design, complementing the dumbbell illustration extremely well.
+Passion One fulfills that role in this design, complementing the dumbbell illustration extremely well.